kmayerb/tcrdist2/README.md

 > human body [3]' -- Laydon et al. 2015.
 PMC4528489
 ```

-### Install the ful dev-env using python 2.7.11
+### Install the full dev-env using python 2.7.11
-If you want to extend the functionality of tcrdist using the same environment that
+If you want to extend the functionality of tcrdist2 using the same
-we are currently using, you should configure your environment with the
+development environment that we are currently using,
+configure your environment with the
 requirements-dev.txt file.

 ```bash